-A MoM asks, “My fraternal boy/boy twins are turning one year old in a week and have been exclusively breast fed.
+A MoM asks, “My fraternal boy/boy twins are turning one year old in a week and have been exclusively breastfed.
 Can you give me tips on how to start other forms of milk?
-And how to wean them off breast feeding?
+How do we begin weaning from breastfeeding?
 They won’t take a bottle when they are sleepy.”

 Here’s what our Twiniversity fans had to say!